zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 X-Environment: Dev
 content-length: 0
 ```
-We notice in the response that first basicAuth middleware responded a 401 and then patch middleware attached a `X-Environment: Dev`
+We notice in the response that first basicAuth middleware responded `HTTP/1.1 401 Unauthorized` and then patch middleware attached a `X-Environment: Dev`

 ### Using `<>`